zeling595/tp/docs/team/iamgenechua.md

 * **New user feature**: Get Bill [#71](https://github.com/AY2021S1-CS2103-W14-2/tp/pull/71)
     1. What it does: allows the user to get the current bill of a particular booking.
-    2. Justification: this feature is essential users.
+    2. Justification: this feature is essential for users.
 A hotel is only profitable when it is able to bill its customers.
-    When the customer wants to enquire about their bill for that particular booking, or when the hotel intends to charge the customer.
-This feature allows them to see how much the customer owes the hotel so that the customer is being billed fairly.
+    This feature is useful when the customer wants to enquire about their bill for that particular booking, or when the hotel intends to charge the customer.
+This feature allows users to see how much the customer owes the hotel so that the customer is being billed fairly.
-    3. Highlight: The bill displayed is broken down into the base cost (price of staying in the room) and the additional cost incurred when room services are ordered.
-This allows the user to understand how the bill is derived in case customer disputes the costs.
+    3. Highlight: The bill displayed is broken down into the base cost (price of staying in the room) and the additional cost incurred from ordering room services.
+This allows the user to understand how the bill is derived in case customers dispute the costs.

 * **Enhancements to existing features**: Allowed user input for ordering room service to be case-insensitive [#213](https://github.com/AY2021S1-CS2103-W14-2/tp/pull/213)